ef-ds/deque/PERFORMANCE.md

 /1000000-4     7.02M ± 0%     7.00M ± 0%   -0.28%  (p=0.000 n=10+10)
 ```

-The gammazero deque performs really well with very small data sets (<= 10), beating
-deque by ~30%.
-However, it is considerably slower with larger data sets.
+The gammazero deque performs really well with very small data sets (<= 10), beating deque by ~30%.
+However, it is considerably slower with larger data sets and uses considerably more memory than deque.
-However, the biggest difference is in the deque's considerably lower memory footprint.

 deque vs gammazero - LIFO stack - [microservice tests](benchmark-microservice_test.go)